thingsboard/thingsboard.github.io/docs/trendz/anomaly/refresh-reprocess.md

 * **Choose Items:** Select the items (e.g., devices or assets) on which the refresh will be performed.

-* **Enable Saving Anomaly Data:** If enabled, anomaly score and anomaly score index will be saved to ThingsBoard using the telemetry key specified in the [Input section](/docs/trendz/anomaly/overview.md#input-tab).
+* **Enable Saving Anomaly Data:** If enabled, anomaly score and anomaly score index will be saved to ThingsBoard using the telemetry key specified in the [Input section](/docs/trendz/anomaly/overview#input-tab).
-  Read more about saving telemetry to ThingsBoard [here](/docs/trendz/anomaly/save-to-tb.md).
+  Read more about saving telemetry to ThingsBoard [here](/docs/trendz/anomaly/save-to-tb).

 * **Enable Anomaly Alarms Creation:** If enabled, alarms will be created for detected anomalies.
-  Read more about creating anomaly-driven alarms [here](/docs/trendz/anomaly/alarms.md).
+  Read more about creating anomaly-driven alarms [here](/docs/trendz/anomaly/alarms).

+**Note:** Refresh will be disabled automatically after an anomaly model is rebuilt.

 **Note:** Refresh frequency is not the same as telemetry saving frequency.
 **Example:** If refresh frequency is 1 day and telemetry saving frequency is 1 hour, then the job will run once per day and will save 24 score points and 24 score index points per device.